OSVTAC/project-recommendations/pages/recommendations.md

 * This is a core software component that would be used in a number of different components, so it is natural to start working on it first.

-* Even in the absence of deployed open-source hardware components, it could be used by members of the public to “check” the scanning done by the interim system, provided the digital ballot pictures are made public.
+* Even in the absence of deployed open source hardware components, it could be used by members of the public to “check” the scanning done by the interim system, provided the digital ballot pictures are made public.

-* The open-source software OpenCount might go a long way towards implementing this component.
+* The open source software OpenCount might go a long way towards implementing this component.

 For the Central Ballot Scanner: